I remember we did something similar a couple of years ago, and I think it was Diego who directed it in one of the school play rehearsals.

 Breathing really is an extremely important part of characterization and acting.

-creativity and imagination, and a very high concentration, which are key elements that all actors need.
+It may sound "easy", but this warm-up demands lots of creativity and imagination, and a very high concentration, which are key elements that all actors need.
 Apart from, of course, knowing how to use the breathing and centre of energy to perform all the actions on stage.

 The actor's body needs to be used as a TOOL